davidgiven/cpmish/README.md

   - `arch/nc200` and `arch/kayproii` were written by me and are covered by the main CP/Mish license.

+  - `third_party/bbcbasic` contains a copy of R.T.Russell's Z80 BBC Basic,
+  which is distributable under the terms of the zlib license.
+See the `third_party/bbcbasic/COPYING` file for more details.

   - `third_party/libstb` contains a copy of Sean Barrett's stb library, which is partially in the public domain and partially distributable under the Expat license.
 See the `third_party/libstb/COPYING` file for more details.